This post was written by Erin Palinski-Wade

 - 1/4 cup white chocolate chips

-In a food processor, blend together spinach, carrots, banana, yogurt, oil, vanilla, and egg.
+1. In a food processor, blend together the beets, cherries, strawberries, raspberries, banana, yogurt, oil, vanilla, and egg.
 In a separate bowl, mix together dry ingredients.
 Pour liquid ingredients into dry and mix to create batter.
-Mix in dark chocolate chips.
+Mix in one half of dark chocolate chips.
 Bake at 350 F for 15 minutes (or until a toothpick comes out clean).